-The On-Campus Recruiting Program (OCR) is your convenient link to employers interviewing on campus for full-time and summer professional jobs.
+The On-Campus Interviewing Program (OCI) is your convenient link to employers interviewing on campus for full-time and summer professional jobs.
 Villanova seniors and graduate students graduating this year can easily submit resumes to employers through their Handshake account.
 There are also summer opportunities offered through OCR for qualified sophomores and juniors.

-To participate in the On-Campus Recruiting program and apply to the jobs associated with it, all students must complete our PowerPoint orientation:
+To participate in the On-Campus Recruiting program and apply to the jobs associated with it, all students must complete our OCI orientation: